nebari-dev/nebari/docs/source/installation/login.md

 ![Keycloak add group form - name field set to conda-store-manager](../images/keycloak_new_group1.png)

-Then under 'Role Mapping', add the appriopriate 'Client Roles' as needed; there should be no need to update the 'Realm Roles'.
+Then under 'Role Mapping', add the appropriate 'Client Roles' as needed; there should be no need to update the 'Realm Roles'.
 In this example, the new group only has one mapped role however it's possible to attached multiple 'Client Roles' to a single group.

 ![Keycloak group conda-store-manager form - role mappings tab focused with expanded client roles  dropdown](../images/keycloak_new_group2.png)